saraeloop/noesis/ROADMAP.md

 - Determinism drill goldens pass locally and in CI (including replay gate).
 - Session API is GA and documented (ADR-001 Accepted).
 - LLM example artifacts replay without drift.
-- Prompt Provenance (ADR-005) may exist in v0.1 form but is **not required** for the v1.0.0 release; if present, it must be clearly documented as experimental and behind a feature flag.
+- Prompt Provenance (ADR-005) exists as an experimental, opt-in artifact (`prompt@1.1.0`) but is **not required** for the v1.0.0 release; it must remain clearly documented as experimental and behind a feature flag (not part of the replay gate).

 ---